 - Helmets are MANDATORY when inspecting, competing, or riding within the venue.
-Coaches must also wear a helmet when accessing the venue. - NEW FOR 2019-2020 SEASON It is MANDATORY that an athlete wear a back protector during their competition run(s). - The IFSA strongly recommends additional protective gear when training or competing in Freeride such as but not limited to: hip, knee, and elbow pads, and a mouth guard. - The event organizer may require additional protective and/or safety equipment beyond the items mentioned above, including but not limited to an avalanche transceiver, probe, shovel, and avalanche airbag, or avalung device.
+Coaches must also wear a helmet when accessing the venue. - It is MANDATORY that an athlete wears a back protector during any competition run(s).
+The back protector must be a stand-alone piece of equipment designed to protect users from impact during a fall.
+Backpacks, avalanche packs, etc. that are worn externally will not be considered valid back protectors - The IFSA strongly recommends additional protective gear when training or competing in Freeride such as but not limited to: hip, knee, and elbow pads, and a mouth guard. - The event organizer may require additional protective and/or safety equipment beyond the items mentioned above, including but not limited to an avalanche transceiver, probe, shovel, and avalanche airbag, or avalung device.